Soldier: 76: Development and design

-Soldier: 76 was originally developed by Overwatch's creative director Chris Metzen in the early 2000s as part of non-gaming related projects within Blizzard, and which he later adapted for a comic story used in Digital Webbing Presents #16, published in July 2004.
+The concept of Soldier: 76 was originally developed by Overwatch's creative director Chris Metzen in the early 2000s as part of non-gaming related projects within Blizzard, and which he later adapted for a comic story used in Digital Webbing Presents #16, published in July 2004.
 Metzen envisioned Soldier: 76 as one of a line of American supersoldiers that had been implanted with microchips to give them superhuman abilities.
 In this version of his backstory, Soldier: 76 was thought killed in an assassination attempt but instead found himself abandoned in South America with no memories of his past, only returning to the United States after a second civil war breaks out, to help try to restore order and discover his past.

 Then-lead writer Michael Chu noted that Soldier: 76 is a character who is "near and dear" to Metzen and that he gave permission to the developmental team to incorporate him into Overwatch.
 According to Metzen, the character's real name references both John Wayne and Jim Morrison.
 Although Metzen's original design for the character has been modified for Overwatch, with a visor and face mask replacing his hood mask, he still maintains the same color scheme and jacket that was used in the comic book story.

 Following the confirmation of the character's sexual orientation, Chu explained that Jack and Vincent were in a romantic relationship during their youth, and that both characters identify as gay men, making him the second confirmed LGBT character of the Overwatch roster after Tracer.
 A preview of the character's design for the upcoming Overwatch 2 depicts an apparent accentuation of the character's grizzled soldier aesthetic.

 Soldier: 76 is voiced by American voice actor Fred Tatasciore.